-- Properly secure all cargo to help prevent it from sliding or shifting.
-In a sudden stop or collision, unsecured cargo could cause personal injury. - Do not load your vehicle any heavier than the GVWR or the maximum front and rear GAWRs.
+- Do not place cargo higher than the seatbacks.
+In a sudden stop or collision, unsecured cargo could cause personal injury. - Do not load your vehicle any heavier than the GVWR or the maximum front and rear GAWR's.
 If you do, parts on your vehicle can break, or it can change the way your vehicle handles.
 This could result in loss of control and cause personal injury.